-- Numerous National Registered of Historic Places eligible sites in vicinity of DZ. - No off-road driving outside of the graded portion of the DZ without a Cultural Resources monitor. - 15lbs training bundles may be recovered w/o an archaeologist monitor only if recover is completed by foot - An archaeologist monitor is required for all vehicle recoveries efforts that land outside the graded area.
-Contact 412 TW CE/CEV customer service at 661-277-1401. - After normal business hours, postpone recovery until an archeology monitor can be arranged. - □ User is responsible for confirming all obstacle/hazard locations prior to conducting DZ operations. - □ Please see DZ survey Section 11
+- Numerous National Registered of Historic Places eligible archaeological sites in vicinity of DZ. - No off-road driving outside of the graded portion of the DZ without a Cultural Resources monitor. - 15lbs training bundles may be recovered w/o an archaeologist monitor only if recover is completed by foot - ❑ An archaeological monitor is required for all vehicle recoveries efforts that land outside the graded area.
+Contact 412 CEG/CEV at 661-277-1905 - After normal business hours contact 412CEG.CEVA.CulturalResources@us.af.mil and postpone recovery until an archaeology monitor can be arranged. - User is responsible for confirming all obstacle/hazard locations prior to conducting DZ operations. - □ Please see DZ survey Section 11